d0tTino/docs-/docs/non-ai-research/anti-fragile-studio.md

     Compile all scripts into a single boundary-playbook document, sorted by scenario for fast reference during client communication.

+### Communication Channel Boundaries

+“To keep production time protected, I manage all project communication inside our shared email thread.
+Chat apps and DMs tend to get lost.
+If you need to reach me urgently, please mark the email as high priority and I’ll respond during my next communication window.”

+### Deposit and Payment Enforcement

+“The next milestone begins once the 50% deposit is received.
+I’ve attached the invoice with payment links for card, bank transfer, or Wise.
+As soon as the payment arrives, I’ll confirm the production start date.”

+### Late Payment Follow-up

+“Friendly reminder that invoice #[number] for [project phase] is now [X] days past due.
+As outlined in section [clause] of our agreement, a late fee of [percentage] will apply after [date].
+Please let me know if the payment is already in transit or if you need the invoice resent.”

+### Office Hours and Response Times

+“My response window for client communication is Monday–Thursday, 10:00–16:00 local time.
+If I receive your message outside these hours, I’ll respond during the next window.
+This keeps production time focused so your project moves faster.”

+### Preparing Scripts for Quick Access

+- Store each script in a searchable note system (Notion, Obsidian, or a Google Doc) with tags like `scope`, `payment`, or `feedback`.
+- Highlight placeholders—`[project]`, `[date]`, `[invoice number]`—so
+  they can be swapped quickly without re-reading the entire script.
+- Keep a short “emotion regulation” script (“Pause, breathe, open the script doc before replying”) at the top as a cue to slow down when RSD is triggered.

 ## Section 4: De-risking Feedback — The Structured Feedback Protocol

 Feedback is frequently the most emotionally volatile stage for